YunoHost-Apps/gotosocial_ynh/README.md

 In this control panel you can configure the following things:

-- Account configuration :
+* Account configuration :
-  - Are registrations open?
+  * Are registrations open?
-  - Manual validation of registrations?
+  * Manual validation of registrations?
-  - Required reason for registration?
+  * Required reason for registration?
-- Media configuration
+* Media configuration
-  - Maximum image size
+  * Maximum image size
-  - Maximum video size
+  * Maximum video size
-  - Minimum number of characters for media descriptions
+  * Minimum number of characters for media descriptions
-  - Maximum number of characters for media descriptions
+  * Maximum number of characters for media descriptions
-  - Number of days media can be cached
+  * Number of days media can be cached
-- Post configuration
+* Post configuration
-  - Maximum number of characters for a new post
+  * Maximum number of characters for a new post
-  - Maximum number of characters in a Content Warning / subject of a new post
+  * Maximum number of characters in a Content Warning / subject of a new post
-  - Maximum number of options for a poll
+  * Maximum number of options for a poll
-  - Maximum number of characters for a poll option
+  * Maximum number of characters for a poll option
-  - Maximum number of media that can be added to a post
+  * Maximum number of media that can be added to a post

 Note: **Do not edit** the `config.yaml` file by hand.
 Always use this control panel instead.
+Otherwise your changes will be deleted at each update!

 #### Command line (CLI)